FamilySearch/GEDCOM.io/_pages/community.md

 ## Project Teams

-- **Steering Committee** - consider patch updates to the current spec as well as timing and process decisions for upcoming versions.
 - **Places** - consider changing from a comma-separated place hierarchy to a set of linked place records.
 - **Names** - consider changing personal names from being specified in the Name tag and optional subordinate tags to a new set of subordinate tags.
 - **Relationships** - support for varying definitions of families,  roles and relationships.